Dereden399/shared-shopping-list-wsd/README.md

 # Project 1: Shared shopping list

 Simple but useful website, where you can easily create shopping lists and manage them.
+This project was made for the Web Software Development course

 ## Local launch

 1. clone the repo
-2. run _docker-compose up_ in the root
+2. run `docker-compose up` in the root of the project

-## Website

-The website has been deployed to Fly.io, you can find it here: https://shared-shopping-lists-best.fly.dev